How To Do Pilates At Home

 Single leg circle

-This classic Pilates exercise increases core strength and pelvic stability, while strengthening the hamstrings and quads.
+This classic Pilates exercise increases core strength and pelvic stability while strengthening your hamstrings and quads.

-2. Draw one knee to your chest, and extend it towards the ceiling.
+- Draw one knee to your chest, then extend it straight up towards the ceiling.
 Inhale.

-5. Complete five to eight circles in this direction, then reverse the direction, exhaling as you extend the leg to the side and circling the leg in the opposite direction for the same number of reps.
+- Complete 5-8 circles in one direction, then reverse the direction, exhaling as you extend the leg to the side, before circling your leg in the opposite direction for another 5-8 reps.